 HOW TO GET IT RIGHT: Scrutinize and compare opinion polls to gauge their quality.
 Rely most often on those conducted by reputable pollsters.

-For example, the way pollsters word their questions and the order in which they ask them can affect people’s responses.
-Because local, national and international events can influence public sentiment, two polls conducted just days or weeks apart could draw drastically different results, even if participants answered the same questions in the same order.
+For example, the way pollsters word their questions and the order in which they ask them can affect how people respond.
+Timing also can influence results.
+Two polls conducted just days or weeks apart can get drastically different results, especially if a significant event altered the public’s opinion or perception about the subject of the polls.

-Patterson suggests news outlets rely on poll results from firms with a long history of high-quality work and use caution when reporting on results from entities with less experience and expertise.
+Patterson suggests journalists rely on poll results from firms with a long history of high-quality work and use caution when covering results from entities with less experience and expertise.
 He identifies these as reputable organizations that conduct national polls in the U.S.:

 - Quinnipiac University Poll